“I am tired of my 9-5 office job. I want to become a freelancer, but I don’t know how to begin or where to find virtual assistant jobs.”

 A friend recently sent me this message asking for tips on how he can ditch his exhausting office-based day job to become a freelancer.
 He said he has already seen several videos and tutorials, but he is overwhelmed by them.
 I sent him a link to my blog post about some pointers on how he can kickstart his freelancing career, but then I realized that what I did is just add up to his already overloaded feeling.

-Overwhelming is an understatement for someone who has no idea how remote working goes but thrown at with all these articles and videos telling him/her what he/she should do.
+Overwhelming is an understatement for someone who has no idea how remote working goes but is thrown at with all these articles and videos telling him/her what he/she should do.
 It’s not enough that we give them a list of what and what not to do.
 They should also know where to go once they are ready to venture into working remotely.

 Where to Find Virtual Assistant Jobs